-Steven Spielberg made millions by playing off peoples’ fear of sharks in Jaws, and while the story of the man-hunting shark that eats anything in its path (docks, boats, people) was fictional, the movie was actually based on a string of real-life shark attacks that occurred off the coast of New Jersey in 1916.
+Steven Spielberg made millions by playing off people’s fear of sharks in Jaws, and while the story of the man-hunting shark that eats anything in its path (docks, boats, people) was fictional, the movie was actually based on a string of real-life shark attacks that occurred off the coast of New Jersey in 1916.
 Today, real-life stories of surfers losing limbs to shark attacks and bathers disappearing off shark infested coastlines still transfix us.
-There is just something so intriguing, albeit terrifying, about a giant, predatory fish with even more giant teeth lurking in ocean waters.
-From the dorsal fin protruding from the water, to its mouth full of piercingly sharp teeth, these maritime monsters have become an iconic and much feared animal.
+There is just something so intriguing, albeit terrifying, about a giant, predatory fish lurking in ocean waters.
+From the dorsal fin protruding from the water, to its mouth full of piercingly sharp teeth, these maritime monsters have become an iconic and much feared animal

 While sharks are great at invoking fear in movie audiences, the actual likelihood of getting attacked by a shark is kind of like getting struck by lightning and winning the lottery at the same time.
 In fact, the International Shark Attack File (ISAF) reports that more people die each year from bees, wasps, snakes and drowning than by shark attack.
 With relatively low numbers of attacks around the world, beach goers are much more likely to become victim to rip currents, jelly fish or a strong tide than a hungry shark.

 “…the International Shark Attack File (ISAF) reports that more people die each year from bees, wasps, snakes and drowning than by shark attack.”

 However, the animal has inspired a hugely popular week of television on the Discovery channel (“Shark Week” always boasts incredibly high ratings) and no one seems to tire of stories about shark infested waters and gruesome shark attacks.
 Want to know where sharks like to hang out before you get in the water?
 Here is a list of the ten most shark infested beaches in the entire world.